vtsynergy/MetaMorph/metamorph-generators/opencl/docs/tutorials/GenerateMetaCLInterface.md

+# WIP

 # Generating an OpenCL Host-to-Device Interface with MetaCL

-MetaCL is a command-line tool to consume kernel files written in OpenCL C (typically .cl extension) and produce the corresponding host-side code.
-This host-side code includes wrapper functions to invoke the kernels themselves, as well as all the necessary boilerplate to JIT-compile the kernels (for devices that support JIT, like CPU and GPU) or load offline-compiled kernel implementations (such as .aocx files for Intel/Altera FPGA SDK for OpenCL).
+MetaCL is a command-line tool to consume kernel files written in OpenCL C (typically `.cl` extension) and produce the corresponding host-side code.
+This host-side code includes wrapper functions to invoke the kernels themselves, as well as all the necessary boilerplate to JIT-compile the kernels (for devices that support JIT, like CPU and GPU) or load offline-compiled kernel implementations (such as `.aocx` files for Intel/Altera FPGA SDK for OpenCL).
 The generated code can also leverage simplified device selection, context swapping, and automatic initialization/deconstruction provided by MetaMorph's OpenCL backend.

 MetaCL is implemented as a _[Clang Tool](https://clang.llvm.org/docs/LibTooling.html)_ and thus relies on a modern installation of Clang, and behaves much like a compiler.
 (In effect it is performing a pseudo source-to-source compilation of the kernel files to produce the host-to-device interface.)

-This tutorial details the invocation of the MetaCL tool itself and presumes MetaCL/MetaMorph have been installed according to the [these instructions](../InstallingMetaCL.md) - if you have used different paths, directory names, or version of Clang, please remember to adapt the below code examples to your changes.
+This tutorial details the invocation of the MetaCL tool itself and presumes MetaCL/MetaMorph have been installed according to the [these instructions](./InstallingMetaCL.md) - if you have used different paths, directory names, or version of Clang, please remember to adapt the below code examples to your changes.
 After generating a host-to-device interface with MetaCL, please consult [the following tutorial](./ExistingApplication.md) for specific recommendations for how to use the generated code.

 Structure of a MetaCL Invocation
 --------------------------------